 • Define costs for possible financial aid increase (increase depends on your financial aid package).

 • Input your international Directed Research/Study experience into the campus Banner system which will demonstrate that you are attending an overseas program and therefore eligible for the possible financial aid increase as mentioned above.

 You must register for on-campus credits through your department (e.g. independent study, research, or practicum credits) as that is where your credit will come from.
 Note that because of this you must pay your regular tuition at Oregon State University for any directed research/study credits.

-Please also note that you will be charged the OSU registration/administrative fee ($350 per term) for directed study.
+Please also note that you will be charged the OSU registration/administrative fee ($350) for directed study.